axnsan12/drf-yasg/CONTRIBUTING.rst

 #. **Your code must pass all the required travis jobs before it is merged**

-   As of now, this consists of running on Python 2.7, 3.5, 3.6 and 3.7, and building the docs succesfully.
+   As of now, this consists of running on Python 2.7, 3.5, 3.6 and 3.7, and building the docs successfully.

 ******************
 Maintainer's notes